Bassoon

 4. A work of your choice preferably composed after 1970.

-Auditions, both live or recorded, must be without accompaniment of any kind
+Auditions, both live or recorded, must be without accompaniment of any kind.

 Voice

-A live audition or virtual audition for those residing more than 250 miles from Denton is recommended for entering graduate performance students.
-A video screening recording is required to determine advancement in the audition process.
-Review screening recording information.
+A video screening is required to determine advancement in the audition process.
 Audition repertoire requirements for the screening recording are the same as the audition.
-The screening recording will be uploaded as part of your on-line College of Music application.
-All repertoire should be memorized with the exception of oratorio arias, if applicable.
+The screening recording will be uploaded as part of your College of Music application.
+A live audition is recommended for entering graduate performance students.

-For the screening, applicants may utilize either pre-recorded piano tracks or live piano accompaniment.
+For the screening, applicants may utilize either pre-recorded piano tracks or live

-- Announce the degree they are seeking.
+- Announce the degree you are seeking.

 - Announce the title and composer of the works to be performed.

-Teaching Fellows Application and Awarding Process
+Teaching Fellows Application and Awarding Process - Available for DMA applicants only

 - A 750 - 900 word teaching philosophy.